 Krause: The non-exclusive factors articulated in Krause support this common-sense observation for mobile device software or firmware.
-These factors, noted in the Register's 2010 Recommendation, include: (1) whether substantial consideration was paid for the copy; (2) whether the copy was created for the sole benefit of the purchaser; (3) whether the copy was customized to serve the purchaser's use; (4) whether the copy was stored on property owned by the purchaser; (5) whether the creator reserved the right to repossess the copy; (6) whether the creator agreed that the purchaser had the right to possess and use the programs forever regardless of whether the relationship between the parties terminated; and (7) whether the purchaser was free to discard or destroy the copy anytime it wished.
+These factors, noted in the Register's 2010 Recommendation, include: (1) whether substantial consideration was paid for the copy; (2) whether the copy was created for the sole benefit of the purchaser; (3) whether the copy was customized to serve the purchaser's use; (4) whether the copy was stored on property owned by the purchaser; (5) whether the creator reserved the right to repossess the copy; (6) whether the creator agreed that the purchaser had the right to possess and use the programs forever regardless of whether the relationship between the parties terminated; and (7) whether the purchaser was free to discard or destroy the copy anytime it wished.41

-First, purchasers of mobile devices pay considerable prices, such as in up-front and/or monthly subsidy payments, to mobile carriers for ownership of their devices, which includes the underlying software and firmware the devices require to be operable; no one would spend hundreds of dollars for an inoperable piece of hardware.
-Second, each copy of the software is created for the sole benefit of the owner of the mobile device on which it is stored since it is used only on that device by that owner to connect to the network; that particular copy could not benefit anyone else.
+First, purchasers of mobile devices pay considerable prices, such as in up-front and/or monthly subsidy payments, to mobile carriers for ownership of their devices, which includes the underlying software and firmware the devices require to be operable; no one would spend hundreds of dollars for an inoperable piece of hardware.42 Second, each copy of the software is created for the sole benefit of the owner of the mobile device on which it is stored since it is used only on that device by that owner to connect to the network; that particular copy could not benefit anyone else.
 Third, it does not appear that carriers customize software for particular owners or users of a mobile device.
 Fourth, the copies of the software are stored on the mobile device owned by the user or recycler, not on some remote server controlled by the carriers.

 Fifth, there is no credible evidence that carriers reserve in any meaningful way the right to repossess the copy of the software because purchasers remain free to-and do, by the millions-discard, destroy, give away or sell their mobile device and, along with them, the copy of the software embedded or stored on them.
-Indeed, while the boilerplate terms and conditions of some carriers purport to reserve the right to revoke a user's software license, there is no indication that any carrier requires or has ever required a subsequent purchaser-before transfer-to wipe the device's software, return the phone to the carrier for software extraction, or otherwise deactivate the copy of the software on the mobile device.
-Instead, millions of phones are sold or transferred without any relicensing or replacement of their software whatsoever.
+Indeed, while the boilerplate terms and conditions of some carriers purport to reserve the right to revoke a user's software license,43 there is no indication that any carrier requires or has ever required a subsequent purchaser-before transfer-to wipe the device's software, return the device to the carrier for software extraction, or otherwise deactivate the copy of the Second Circuit's reasoning in Krause v.
+Titleserv, Inc., is persuasive."); ZilYen, Inc. v.
+Rubber Mfrs.
+Ass'n, 935 F. Supp.
+2d 211, 219 (D.D.C.
+2013) ("This Court finds the Second Circuit's reasoning persuasive.").